jvenuto80/iPod_Backup_Script/README.md

 # iPod Music Backup Script

 This script copies and organizes music files from an iPod (mounted in disk mode) to your Mac, preserving metadata and folder structure.
+Tested with iPod Video.

 ## Features
 - Copies MP3, M4A, M4P, and AAC files from your iPod.